Oldache/AWSEDIT/README.md

 Purpose of Awsedit
 ------------------
-Primarily, Awsedit is intented for people who want to recover data from tapes or cartridges that come from Mainframes.
+First Awsedit is intented for people who want to recover data from tapes or cartridges that come from Mainframes.
-The data on tape media could be either in EBCDIC or ASCII.
+The data on tape media may be either in EBCDIC or ASCII.

 While extracting data, some operations on fields of data files are allowed only when in EBCDIC.
 (For explanation, refer to awsedit.pdf in doc directory)